-UoWM runs courses in a region with special geographical characteristics (mountainous near-border location, long distance from the capital) and distinct social and cultural needs, all of which create a challenging context for the University's efforts to contribute both to a free exchange of ideas and knowledge and also to a thorough discussion of all region-related issues.
-In addition, it encourages the University to engage in safeguarding values and cultural traditions, and promoting and supporting all forms of artistic expression and creativity.
-UoWM pursues a far more dynamic and active role in organising cultural events and activities to highlight, strengthen and determine -to some extent- its local cultural identity, and foster social dialogue.
+UoWM runs courses in a region with special geographical characteristics (mountainous near-border location, long distance from the capital) and distinct social and cultural needs.
+This creates a challenging context for the University's efforts to contribute both to a free exchange of ideas and knowledge and also to a thorough discussion of region-related issues.
+In addition, it encourages the University to engage in safeguarding values and cultural traditions and promoting and supporting all forms of artistic expression and creativity.
+UoWM pursues a far more dynamic and active role in organising cultural events and activities to highlight, strengthen and -to some extent- determine its local cultural identity and foster social dialogue.